Dasharo/docs/docs/variants/msi_z690/assembly.md

     ![Speaker](images/msi_z690_montage_speaker.jpg)

-1. Now is the time to screw the motherboard onto the case.
+1. Screw the motherboard to the enclosure.

 1. Connect the power supply to the motherboard using the cables marked RE25 for connection to the `G` and `H` slots and the cable marked RJ21 to connect the